Dig Out Your Soul: Other media

 "Bag It Up", "The Shock of the Lightning" and "Waiting for the Rapture" is featured as downloadable content in the Oasis Track Pack for Guitar Hero World Tour.
 The rest of the album was made available on 29 January 2009.
 Additionally, "Falling Down" was featured as the opening theme song to the anime series Eden of the East.

 "The Shock of the Lightning", "I'm Outta Time" and "Falling Down" were released as singles.
-"Falling Down" was first released as a free-download in August 2008, followed by an official release in March 2009.
+A remix version of "Falling Down" by the Chemical Brothers was first released as a free-download in August 2008, followed by an official release in March 2009.

 An instrumental version of the album consisting of just the backing tracks was released by Big Brother Recordings on 21 December 2011.

 Reception

-Critical reception of the album was generally positive, with a score of 66/100 on Metacritic.
+Critical reception of the album was very positive and received critical acclaim, with a score of 66/100 on Metacritic.
 Many critics lauded Dig Out Your Soul as one of the strongest albums ever recorded by the band, and noted that "it seems Oasis have made something that can happily play alongside Morning Glory."
 Jonathan Cohen of Billboard says that with Dig Out Your Soul, the group "Gets back to its stripped-down rock roots" and that the opening song, "Bag It Up" harks back to Definitely Maybes "Columbia".
 Luke Bainbridge of The Observer gave the album 4 stars out of 5, saying "You could say that if Definitely Maybe was their Stone Roses, Dig Out Your Soul is their Second Coming.
 It won't win them any new fans, but those that believed the truth last time will dig this."

 Not all reviews have been positive, however; Jody Rosen of Rolling Stone magazine gave the album a 2½ out of 5 stars.
 Rosen said of the new album that, "Dig Out Your Soul is an almost comically generic Oasis release, from its preponderance of plodding midtempo rockers ("Bag It Up", "Waiting for the Rapture") to the vaguely Indian raga-flavoured psychedelic anthems ("To Be Where There's Life")."

 In the UK, the album sold 90,000 copies on its first day of release, making it the second fastest selling album of 2008, behind Coldplay's Viva la Vida or Death and All His Friends.
 It debuted on the UK Albums Chart at number 1, with first week sales of 200,866 copies, making it the 51st fastest selling album ever in the UK.
 The album debuted at number 5 on the Billboard 200 in the US, with 53,000 copies sold.
 It is the highest chart position of any Oasis album in the US since 1997's Be Here Now which debuted at number 2, but fewer total opening week sales than Don't Believe the Truth.
 It has spent a total of 32 weeks in the French Albums Chart, the most ever by any Oasis album.